danny-alarcon97/Bankist-clone/README.md

 # Bankist-clone

 Array practice app for banking

+Credit: Bankist App
+CREATED BY: Jonas Schmedtmann

+- using his code to practice arrays and github fundamentals